Skip to main content

 5. Sunburn.

 Dogs get sunburn too.
 Maybe not on the furry parts… but exposed parts like faces, noses and ears can turn pink and painful in the hot sun.
 Afterwards, it can be itchy and sore.
-Hotspots (dermatitis) are common in the summer when our dogs’ skin is frequently moist and warm.
+Hotspots/learn/dog-health/do-i-need-to-worry-about-my-dogs-dry-skin (dermatitis) are common in the summer when our dogs’ skin is frequently moist and warm.

 To prevent this risk… Yes, you can buy sun-lotion for dogs!
 (Don’t use the human kind as it can be irritating for doggy skin.)
 Take it with you and reapply, especially if they take a dip in the ocean.